MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 SLOs can be defined at different levels within your system.
 They might be set per application, per workload, or even specific flows within a workload.
 This granularity allows you to tailor SLOs based on the criticality of each component.

 In SaaS solutions, measuring SLOs per customer is valuable because each customer's experience matters.
 Suppose customers receive different infrastructure resources that are provided in their own segments.
 For such cases, a system-wide SLO that aggregates all resources across customer segments might not make sense.
 Instead, measure SLOs that align with each customer's specific context.
-For more information see, [Tenancy models for a multitenant solution](/azure/architecture/guide/multitenant/considerations/tenancy-models).
+For more information, see [Tenancy models for a multitenant solution](/azure/architecture/guide/multitenant/considerations/tenancy-models).

 #### Define composite SLO targets